tdincer/tdincer.github.io/index.md

 in their video recordings.
 This package was also giving us some headaches because it wasn't easy to implement into our framework.
 This popular package was an overkill for the client's purposes.
 So I decided to develop my own solution.
-Some context.
-Keypoint detection has value in neuroscience research.
-For instance if one is interested in isolating the neural signals due to physical activity.
-They identify motion times from the trends in the time series.

 [![](https://img.shields.io/badge/Python-white?logo=Python)](#)